Scottish Country Dancing Dictionary

 Dance Information

-This reel, Bracken On Broughton Moor, was loosely inspired by some figures from Pulling Bracken by Anthony Bulteel.
+This reel was devised using some figures derived from the dance Pulling Bracken by Anthony Bulteel.

 Recommended music: Suggested tune As for Pulling Bracken; suitable recording the video used The Hills of Alba (Colin Dewar and his Scottish Dance Band: A' the best fae Banffshire).

-(Dance information by the deviser, Murrough Landon, CC BY-SA Jan 2017)
+(Dance information from notes supplied by the deviser, Murrough Landon, CC BY-SA Jan 2017)

-Published in Bracken On Broughton Moor, reproduced here with the kind permission of the deviser, Murrough Landon, CC BY-SA.
+Published in Bracken On Broughton Moor, reproduced here with the kind permission of the deviser, Murrough Landon.
+Licensed under CC BY-SA.

 Back to the top of this Scottish Country Dancing Instructions 'Bracken On Broughton Moor' page